-COPYRIGHT STATEMENTS AND NOTICES
+COPYRIGHT WARNINGS AND NOTICES

 “Notice: The copyright law of the United States (Titles 17 U.S. Code) governs the making of photocopies or other reproductions of copyrighted materials.
 The person using this equipment is liable for any infringement.”

-For Course Home pages:
+Warning for Course Home pages:

 Proper form for notice: